 Reports are integral elements of business communication within a team, department, organization, or entire industry.
 They contain and share information, analyze data, and present findings, helping involved individuals monitor activities and prepare plans for the future.
 Given the technical nature and purposes of these documents, understanding how to cite them accurately is important for maintaining the style and providing proper credit to the original sources.
-Citing reports slightly varies depending on the chosen citation format, but usually, you’ll need the author’s name and initials, the report title, the report number, the organization that published it, and the URL.
+Citing reports slightly varies depending on the chosen citation format, but usually, you’ll need the author’s name and initials, the report title, the report number, the organization that published it, and the URL; you can opt to use our citation generator as well.

 Woman shrugging